Multi-V-VM/node-wasix32/deps/openssl/openssl/README.md

 ==========

 A number of nations restrict the use or export of cryptography.
-If you are potentially subject to such restrictions you should seek legal advice before attempting to develop or distribute cryptographic code.
+If you are potentially subject to such restrictions, you should seek legal advice before attempting to develop or distribute cryptographic code.

 Copyright
 =========

-Copyright (c) 1998-2025 The OpenSSL Project
+Copyright (c) 1998-2022 The OpenSSL Project

 Copyright (c) 1995-1998 Eric A. Young, Tim J. Hudson